Congress seeks compromise to boost computer chip industry

 The approach has bipartisan support from lawmakers with big rural and minority constituencies who want to ensure the money is not concentrated in universities or communities where a lot of tech research is already done.

-The bills diverge on supply chain issues, trade, immigration and climate change, to name a few areas of disagreement.
+The bills diverge on supply chain issues, trade, immigration and climate change, to name a few areas.

 One of the big-ticket items is a $45 billion program in the House bill to enhance supply chains in the U.S. There was no such provision in the Senate bill.
 The money would provide grants, loans or loan guarantees to companies, local governments and tribes trying to build or relocate manufacturing plants producing critical goods.